 Living with post-traumatic stress disorder can feel overwhelming, but you’re not alone.
-About 70% of American adults experience some form of traumatic event during their lifetime.
-While many people can move past these experiences, others may find it difficult to cope and struggle with their mental health, leading to the development of PTSD.
+According to the National Institute of Health , about 3.6% of Americans experienced PTSD in the past year, as a result of either experiencing or witnessing a traumatic event.
 Without proper PTSD treatment in Florida, this condition can be debilitating, but with the right combination of therapy and medication, you can find your path to recovery.

 What Is PTSD?

-PTSD can develop after living through or witnessing a traumatic event.
-You may experience nightmares, paranoia, anxiety, flashbacks or severe stress that interferes with your daily responsibilities.
-These symptoms can make it challenging to concentrate at work or school and may have a significant impact on your relationships and quality of life.
+PTSD is a condition that can appear as a result of experiencing a single major traumatic event or through repeated exposure to trauma.
+The condition may cause people to experience nightmares, paranoia, anxiety, flashbacks or severe stress that interferes with their daily responsibilities.
+These symptoms can have a significant impact on a person’s relationships and quality of life.

 While most PTSD symptoms begin about a month after a traumatic event, some may not appear until years later.
-These delayed symptoms can cause negative mood changes, intrusive memories, changes in physical or emotional reactions and avoidance of situations that remind you of the traumatic experience.
+Common symptoms include negative mood changes, intrusive memories and changes in physical or emotional reactions.
+Many people living with PTSD feel an intense desire to avoid situations that remind them of their traumatic experience.

 • Military service and combat exposure.
 Several aspects of military service can lead to PTSD, including experiencing or witnessing war violence.
-Statistics show that 7 out of 100 veterans will struggle with PTSD at some point in their lives.
+Statistics published by the Department of Veterans Affairs show that 7 out of 100 veterans will struggle with PTSD at some point in their lives.

 • Sexual assault or abuse.
-Whether endured as a child or an adult, sexual trauma can lead to immediate or delayed PTSD symptoms as you process the experience.
+Whether endured as a child or an adult, sexual trauma can lead to immediate or delayed PTSD symptoms.
+Childhood trauma can often have a long-lasting and unexpected impact on a person’s mental health as an adult.
+The therapists at Restore Mental Health can help people understand the underlying causes of their trauma.

 • First responder experiences.
 High-stress occupations such as firefighting, police work or emergency medical services carry increased risk due to repeated exposure to intense situations.

 PTSD can affect individuals differently, and symptoms may vary in intensity over time.
 Understanding the possible symptoms can help you recognize when to seek help.
-Here are key signs to watch for:
+Some key signs and symptoms of PTSD include:

 • Unwanted memories or flashbacks of the traumatic event